Portugal Golden Visa guide: how to get a residence permit and citizenship

 Residence permits renewal

 Residence permit cards have to be renewed every two years.
-The procedure is similar to the initial application: you need to collect the same documents and submit them electronically, submit biometrics and originals, and obtain new cards.
+The procedure is similar to the initial application: investors need to collect the same documents and submit them electronically, submit biometrics and originals, and apply for an extension of the status 30—90 days before the expiration of their Golden Visa.

 To maintain a residence permit, the investor and their family must spend at least seven days a year in Portugal.
 Investors also need to keep their investments.